BIM design philosophy

 Government regulatory acceptance

-The offline-first, flat-file architecture is the only approach that natively satisfies ITAR air-gapped requirements for defence projects, EU Data Act data sovereignty for European projects, HIPAA technical safeguards for VA healthcare facilities, and GDPR data residency for EU government clients.
-EUPL-1.2 is OSI-approved, FAR 12.212-compatible, and EU-procurement-preferred.
-The certifications path: buildingSMART IFC certification (highest leverage), buildingSMART openBIM software certification (EU procurement scoring weight), CMMC Level 2 readiness documentation (DoD subcontractor positioning).
+The offline-first, flat-file architecture is intended to natively satisfy ITAR air-gapped requirements for defence projects, EU Data Act data sovereignty for European projects, HIPAA technical safeguards for healthcare facilities, and GDPR data residency for EU government clients.
+Certification path under consideration: buildingSMART IFC certification, buildingSMART openBIM software certification, and CMMC Level 2 readiness documentation.

 References